oswida/cyber/docs/en/background.md

 ## Police officer (+1 BIO or +1 PSY)

-*So what if we have less funding than a grocery shop and less powers than a carpenter in a car park?
+*So what if we have less funding than a grocery shop and less power than a parking watchman?
 Criminals still need to be prosecuted and the law respected.
 Whose law?
 The one that protects people, not enslaves them.*

 I resigned because:

 1. This job is hideous, everyone hates us, I don't know why I wanted to be a police officer.
-2. You can forgive a lot for your work partner, but not everything....
+2. You can overlook a lot for your work partner, but not everything....
 3. My family was never safe.
 4. My boss caught me picking up 'gifts' from shopkeepers
-5. After a false report, illegal jamming equipment was found in my house - someone must have slipped it to me....
+5. After a false report, illegal jamming equipment was found in my house - someone must have planted it here...
 6. After a few years I realized that I was not really able to shoot a person.

 ## Detective (+1 PSY)